jkrumbiegel/DataFrameMacros.jl/README.md

-# DFMacros.jl
+# DataFrameMacros.jl

-DFMacros.jl is an opinionated take on DataFrame manipulation in Julia with a syntax geared towards clarity, brevity and convenience.
+DataFrameMacros.jl is an opinionated take on DataFrame manipulation in Julia with a syntax geared towards clarity, brevity and convenience.
 It offers macros that translate expressions into [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl) function calls.

 Here is a simple example: